 The jury is still out on that and the answer is fairly complicated.
 For example, breast cancer screening is considered effective only if it cuts down on the death rates.

-There are plenty of studies that suggest that annual screenings have not lowered death rates by breast cancer.
+There are plenty of studies that suggest that annual screenings have not lowered death rates of breast cancer.
 A large-scale Dutch study, published in the British Medical Journal, claimed that 13 years after universal screening started in The Netherlands, the incidence of the deadly, advanced cancers remained “essentially unchanged”.
 A review by the Swiss Medical Body published in the New England Journal of Medicine states that for every 1,000 women exposed to an annual mammogram, only one additional life is saved.
 It even went on to boldly recommend that their country stop the annual breast cancer screening for women and that routine mammography “is hard to justify”.
 The statement understandably caused a prickly debate but the medical body stood its ground.

 And yet, there are other medical boards and governments that recommend breast cancer screening.
 The American Cancer Society recognises the role of mammograms in the early detection of breast cancer and has different guidelines for women of average and high risk.
 In the US, there is an organisation, the United States Preventive Services Task Force (USPSTF), that is made up of doctors and disease experts who look at research on the best way to prevent diseases and make recommendations on how doctors can help patients avoid diseases or find them early.
 The USPSTF recommends that women who are 50 to 74 years old and are at average risk for breast cancer get a mammogram every two years (this is currently being reviewed and may change).
 There are similar guidelines by the Cancer Research Institute and the NHS in the UK.
 The NHS clearly outlines the risks and limitations of mammograms but recommends a screening once in three years for women between 50 and 71 years.